 Pathways to those goals

-Willpower to achieve those goals.
+Mental energy to achieve those goals.

-Agency which is the ability to choose what actions to take and feel like you have some control over your life.
+You can choose what actions to take and feel like you have some control over your life.

 Hope runs on imagination.
 As one researcher put it, if we can’t imagine it, we have no chance of achieving it.